Article 18 of the Universal Declaration of Human Rights, to which both Britain and Canada are signatories, states:

 Local Organizers are committed to their pagan communities and undertake measures to ensure that comprehensive information on Paganism is available to all those who ask.
 Local Organizers are able to address the concerns of pagans in their local area or refer these concerns to the proper channels for resolution, or they would ask for help from their Regional Organizer.
 Local Organizers also arrange and help out at local pagan community events within their area.
 This is a volunteer position requiring a few hours a month.

-Contact Nuhyn if you have organizational skills and would like to get more involved with your local pagan community as a representative of PFI-Canada.
+Contact us if you have organizational skills and would like to get more involved with your local pagan community as a representative of PFI-Canada.
 We will need a brief resume with personal references.

 About the Pagan Federation International – Canada

-The Canadian branch of the Pagan Federation was born on in about 1998 when David Springer was appointed National Coordinator by Tony Kemp (the PF’s first International Coordinator and the person responsible for bringing the Pagan Federation to Europe and to the rest of world).
+The Canadian branch of the Pagan Federation International was born on in about 1998 when David Springer was appointed National Coordinator by Tony Kemp (the PF’s first International Coordinator and the person responsible for bringing the PFI to Europe and to the rest of the world).
 Due to health reasons, David S. resigned in 2005 and Tiamat from Alberta held the reigns for the next two years.

-In 2007 Nuhyn was asked to assume the position of National Co-Coordinator of PFI-Canada.
-Currently she is in the process of updating the Canadian information on the website and seeking volunteers to serve as Local Area Coordinators.
-If you are involved in your local pagan community – or would like to be – please sent a note to Nuhyn and let her know of your interest.
+Since 2022 Catherine Starr has been appointed to the position of NC/National Coordinator of PFI Canada.
+Currently, she is in the process of updating the Canadian information on the website and seeking volunteers to serve as Local Area Coordinators.
+If you are involved in your local pagan community – or would like to be – please sent a note to Catherine and let her know of your interest.

-The PFI-Canada is part of the Pagan Federation International, with a Head Office in Zeist, The Netherlands.
+PFI Canada is part of the Pagan Federation International, established as a foundation in The Netherlands, in November 2005.
 The International Coordinator is Morgana.
-Pagan Federation International has members throughout Europe, Canada, the USA, South America, Mexico, Asia and Australia.
+Pagan Federation International has members throughout Europe, Canada, the USA, Mexico, Asia and Australia.
 More than 23 countries are members of the PFI.

 As a growing Pagan umbrella organization in Canada, we are starting to organize members’ get-togethers or moots in various locations in Canada, members-only excursions and we are also exploring the feasibility of providing our Canadian members with a quarterly down-loadable newsletter containing activities of Pagan interest in the various parts of Canada.